Act and Bylaw Review

 Timeline

-It is important to remember that the Government of Saskatchewan owns the act and will be responsible for approving and implementing any changes made.
-The current plan is to provide the proposed changes to government during the call for legislation in early 2025.
+The current plan is to provide the proposed changes to the Minister of Highways, who is also the minister responsible for the act, for consideration during the call for legislation in early 2025.
+(Note: The Government of Saskatchewan owns the act and will be responsible for approving and implementing any changes.)
 If approved, we hope the changes will be implemented by late 2025 or early 2026; however, the timeline is subject to change and may be impacted by the provincial election in the fall of 2024.

-• Day to day practice does not change;
+• Members’ day to day practice does not change.

-• Firms will be required to have professional practice standards, similar to sister jurisdictions;
+• Firms will be required to have professional practice standards, similar to some other provincial jurisdictions;

-• Simplification of Act and bylaws for better transparency and understanding of professional responsibilities;
+• Simplification of act and bylaws will provide better transparency and help member better understand their professional responsibilities;

-• Modernize legislation that considers public safety and expectations allows us to remain self-regulating; and,
+• Modern legislation that considers public safety and expectations allows engineering and geoscience professionals to remain self-regulating; and,

 • Strong professions now and into the future.